scotttct/scooter/README.md

 # scooter
-TAMUK Quickstart Web Development Bootcamp Project 1- ScootersTrailShop This the first commit.
+TAMUK Quickstart Web Development Bootcamp Project 1- ScootersTrailstop The site can be found in the branch gh-pages which allows for hosting your site.